muratk5n/thirdwave/en/README.md

 ---

-To repeat, US sunshine states are CA, NV, UT, AZ, NM, CO.
+To repeat, US sunshine states are CA, NV, UT, AZ, NM, CO, ID, WY.
 They clearly have other resources too..
 And perhaps expertise around handling chemicals, storage, transport.

 Once US catches momentum it will be like nothing anyone has ever seen..
 US is good at scale.